UGG-ReID: Uncertainty-Guided Graph Model for Multi-Modal Object Re-Identification: Abstract

-Existing methods primarily aim to improve identification performance, but often overlook the uncertainty arising from inherent defects, such as intra-modal noise and inter-modal conflicts.
-This uncertainty is particularly significant in the case of fine-grained local occlusion and frame loss, which becomes a challenge in multi-modal learning.
-To address the above challenge, we propose a robust approach named Uncertainty-Guided Graph model for multi-modal object ReID (UGG-ReID).
+Multi-modal object Re-IDentification (ReID) has gained considerable attention with the goal of retrieving specific targets across cameras using heterogeneous visual data sources.
+At present, multi-modal object ReID faces two core challenges: (1) learning robust features under fine-grained local noise caused by occlusion, frame loss, and other disruptions; and (2) effectively integrating heterogeneous modalities to enhance multi-modal representation.
+To address the above challenges, we propose a robust approach named Uncertainty-Guided Graph model for multi-modal object ReID (UGG-ReID).
 UGG-ReID is designed to mitigate noise interference and facilitate effective multi-modal fusion by \textbf{estimating both local and sample-level aleatoric uncertainty} and \textbf{explicitly modeling their dependencies}.
 Specifically, we first propose the Gaussian patch-graph representation model that leverages uncertainty to quantify fine-grained local cues and capture their structural relationships.
 This process boosts the expressiveness of modal-specific information, ensuring that the generated embeddings are both more informative and robust.
 Subsequently, we design an uncertainty-guided mixture of experts strategy that dynamically routes samples to experts exhibiting low uncertainty.
 This strategy effectively suppresses noise-induced instability, leading to enhanced robustness.
 Meanwhile, we design an uncertainty-guided routing to strengthen the multi-modal interaction, improving the performance.
 UGG-ReID is comprehensively evaluated on five representative multi-modal object ReID datasets, encompassing diverse spectral modalities.
-Experimental results show that the proposed method achieves excellent performance on all datasets and is significantly better than current methods in terms of noise immunity. \textbf{Our code will be made public upon acceptance.}
+Experimental results show that the proposed method achieves excellent performance on all datasets and is significantly better than current methods in terms of noise immunity. \textbf{Our code is available at https://github.com/wanxixi11/UGG-ReID.}